GuillaumeFavrot/php-dev-env/README.md

 the "-d" is optionnal but it allows the container to run in detached mode.

 The app should now be acessible on either :
 - http://localhost/index.php : without the path to index.php the request will lead to the nginx landing page.
-It's possible to replace inde.php by any other ressource ine the public folder.
+It's possible to replace index.php by any other ressource in the public folder.
 - http://127.0.0.1/ : if hitting the loopback address nginx will by default serve the index.php file.
 To reach any other resource in the public folder the ressurce name should be specified in the URL.
 - http://0.0.0.0 : This address acts like the loopback address.

+# Database management

+1/ PHPMyadmin

+This container comes equiped with PHPMyadmin.
+This software is a web gui useful for accessing and managing a mySQL database.

+The web portal is accessible on the loopback address on the port 8080.

+To connect to the portal use your MySQL DB credentials.
+The 'server' field is optional.

 # Troubleshooting